 I so love meeting unusual people, don’t you?
 And I love funky eating and drinking experiences.
 It’s been my great fortune to do a lot of sojourning in foreign countries where you often have the opportunity to come across interesting eateries and the quirky expats who run them.

 I lived for years in Ghana, West Africa.
 In the capital of Accra you could get the best authentic English breakfast in, of all places, a car repair shop.
 It was called the Pit Stop and was owned by a British person.
 You could eat your eggs, bacon, beans, sausages and fried bread with a view of a collection of cars in various states of decay and repair.
 What made this Englishman run a repair shop cum restaurant in Africa?
 I never found out.

 Also in Accra, an eccentric Italian chef had set up an eatery in what looked like two shipping containers put together.
 So today let me tell you about my first dining event there.
 I’ve fished this tale out of my expat journals and it’s written in the present tense, and no, I do not now live in Accra.
-So here goes:
+I now live in France, where the food is good, but I’ve yet to come across really funky eateries — probably something to do with laws and regulations and bureaucracy (you know those French).
+So here goes, follow me to Ghana:

 La Trattoria Romana is a small restaurant coveted by discerning gourmands of the expat tribe here in Accra.
 The chef and owner goes by the name of Giorgio, a good solid Italian name.

 Friends have waxed euphoric about Giorgio’s cooking and my man and I are eager to give it a try.
 So one night six of us journey through this sweltering tropical African city in search of his shipping container dining establishment.